ryan-kirkman/challenges/problems/b3_call_billing.md

 ## The Problem

 There are various events that occur during the lifetime of a call.
-Upon received a call finished event we need to bill an Account's credits based on:
+When the `call_finished` event is triggered we need to bill an Account's credits based on:

 * The call's duration
 * The type of the Talkdesk number that received the call
 * If the call was forwarded to a User's external number, then the price of the call to the specified country needs to be considered

-The price we must charge must be [Twilio's price][1] plus, for example, 5 cents (See Formula section).
+The price we charge must be [Twilio's price](https://www.twilio.com/voice/pricing) plus a little margin, like 5 cents (See [Formula section](#formula)).
 You can find a `.csv` file with the prices [here](/problems/assets/call%20billing/Twilio%20-%20Voice%20Prices.csv).

 In some cases, we might like to change the margin depending on our Client (for example, reduce the margin if they use a lot of minutes per month).